greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/lookandfeel_1_1.md

 ---
 title: Look and Feel
-date: 2017-01-05
+date: '2025-06-12T01:05:57+01:00'
 weight: 2
-description: Customize colors, fonts, code highlighting, and more for your site.
-# prettier-ignore
-cSpell:ignore: anotherclass autoprefixing baseof blockscover docsy lightdark monokai myclass onedark wordmark
+description: Customize colors, fonts, code highlighting, and more for your site. cSpell:ignore: anotherclass autoprefixing baseof blockscover docsy lightdark monokai myclass onedark wordmark
+aliases:
+- /docs/lookandfeel_1_1/
+linkTitle: Look and Feel
+type: docs
 ---

 By default, a site using Docsy has the theme's default fonts, colors, and